-This short course is designed to provide practical information needed to apply basic statistical tests to problems typically faced in pharmaceutical analysis.
+This short course is designed to provide information needed to apply basic statistical tests to problems typically faced in pharmaceutical analysis.
 Emphasis will be placed on the most commonly utilized statistical tests, including: 1) t-tests; 2) analysis of variance; 3) correlation; 4) linear regression and 5) outlier tests.
 The courses focuses on the efficient utilization of statistics; not abstract theory.
 Practical examples drawn from scientific research will be used to illustrate statistical concepts.
-Emphasis will be placed on the appropriate use of statistics and the interpretation of their results and presents an overview of basic elements associated with statistical tests and their practical application.
+Emphasis will be placed on the appropriate use of statistics and the interpretation of their results.
 Upon completion of the course, the learner should be able to:

-- 1) define statistical terms commonly encountered in the literature and regulatory guidances; - describe various descriptive statistics including measures of central tendency and confidence intervals; - 3) explain the use of hypothesis testing, significance testing, and sampling procedures; - 4) select the appropriate statistical test given the type of data presented; - 5) evaluate example problems to identify the type of variables involved and the most appropriate statistical test(s) to use; and - 6) interpret statistical output form of computer generated results and evaluate the relative importance of those outcomes.
+- 1) define statistical terms commonly encountered in the literature and regulatory guidances; - 2) describe various descriptive statistics including measures of central tendency and confidence intervals; - 3) explain the use of hypothesis testing, significance testing, and sampling procedures; - 4) select the appropriate statistical test given the type of data presented; - 5) evaluate example problems to identify the type of variables involved and the most appropriate statistical test(s) to use; and - 6) interpret statistical output form of computer generated results and evaluate the relative importance of those outcomes.